exnlpdatasets/exnlpdatasets.github.io/index.markdown

 layout: home
 ---

-This website collects ExNLP datasets.
+This website collects datasets for Explainable NLP (ExNLP).
 It started with the paper [Teach Me to Explain: A Review of Datasets for Explainable NLP](https://tbd), and we hope it will evolve as new datasets are collected.

 Datasets are grouped by explanation type: